nwg/racket-wiki/Artifacts.md

 This page captures useful code snippets that are too small to be a package.

+There is also an GitHub organisation for larger examples https://github.com/racket-artifacts

 _Please contribute your own!_

 ## Uncategorized